 Sodium ascorbyl phosphate also has cleansing properties that help remove buildup and excess sebum — which is great news for oily skin types!
-And since it's gentler than other forms of vitamin C, it's an excellent option for sensitive skin types, too.
+And because it's gentler than other forms of vitamin C, it's an excellent option for sensitive skin types, too.

 Finally, let's talk about stability.
 Some of the more intense forms of vitamin C are notoriously fickle, oxidizing when coming into contact with light and air and becoming inactive.
 Sodium ascorbyl phosphate, on the other hand, is light, and oxygen and water-stable.
-So not only is it easier to store and longer-lasting, it works well in tons of product formulations.
+Not only is it easier to store and longer-lasting, it works well in tons of product formulations.

 How to Use Sodium Ascorbyl Phosphate for Skin